-Magdalen Hall originally grew up in the early sixteenth century next door to Magdalen College, on the site of what is now St. Swithun’s Quad.
+Magdalen Hall was originally located further up the High Street and then next door to Magdalen College, on the site of what is now St. Swithun’s Quad.
 In the early 1820s it moved to a site on Catte Street opposite the Bodleian Library, and in 1874 it was refounded as Hertford College, which name it still bears today.

-Before you contact us with an enquiry, especially about a former undergraduate, please check first whether it relates to Magdalen College or Magdalen Hall.
+Before you contact Magdalen College Archives with an enquiry, especially about a former undergraduate, please check first whether your query relates to Magdalen College or Magdalen Hall.
 Despite the close similarity in our names, we were in fact separate institutions (see below).

 Magdalen College and Magdalen Hall – a brief history